RajasekharAHN/RajasekharAHN/README.md

 ---

-🎓 Currently pursuing my **Master’s in Computer and Information Sciences** at *Southern Arkansas University*, with a strong foundation in Artificial Intelligence and Full Stack Web Development.
+🎓 Currently pursuing my **Master’s in Computer and Information Sciences** at *Southern Arkansas University*, with a strong foundation in Machine Learning and Full Stack Web Development.

 🧠 Passionate about building scalable, intelligent systems that bridge **AI, Web Development, and Cloud Computing**.
 I’m always exploring new technologies, solving real-world problems, and contributing to innovative projects.